schizza/SWS-12500-custom-component/firmware_bug.md

 The scritp will set all you need to modify iptables on every Home Assistant start.

-## :warning: Scrip will modify `configuration.yaml` so, please look at it and check that it does not contain any error.
+## :warning: Scrip will modify `configuration.yaml` and `automations.yaml` so, please look at it and check that it does not contain any error.
+If you have already set `shell_command` in your `configuration.yaml` then you have to transfer created one to your already set one.

 ### Step four